muhammad-fiaz/logly.zig/docs/examples/custom-colors.md

 # Custom Colors

 This example demonstrates how to define and use custom colors for log levels.
+You can customize the appearance of your logs by defining ANSI color codes for specific levels.

+## Code Example

 ```zig
 const std = @import("std");